ptrbrynt/KotlinBloc/docs/bloc-test.md

         add(Incremented)
         add(Decremented)
       },
-      // The expect parameter should be a list of functions.
+      // The expected parameter should be a list of functions.
 Each function takes the next state
-      // emitted and should return a boolean indicating whether that state is correct. expect = listOf(
+      // emitted and should return a boolean indicating whether that state is correct. expected = listOf(
         { equals(1) },
         { equals(2) },
         { equals(1) },